aiming-lab/ReAgent-V/README.md

 > Unlike static or hand-crafted rewards, ReAgent-V’s feedback is **context-aware, multi-dimensional, and fully dynamic**, adapting to each video-question instance.

-📌 **Key Benefit**:
-This approach allows ReAgent-V to **autonomously produce fine-grained preference signals**, enabling robust DPO training without reliance on human annotators or rigid templates.
-The reward signal is grounded in **model-internal evaluation**, but made interpretable and composable.

 ---